Vardø Municipality: Economy and tourism

 Fishing and seafood processing remain Vardø's major sources of income, although tourism is starting to become an important economic factor.

 Vardø's tourist attractions include the Vardøhus Festning, a fortress dating back to the 14th century (although the present structure dates from 1734); the witchcraft trials memorial; several sea bird colonies; two museums: the Pomor Museum and the Partisan Museum; and remnants of German fortifications from World War II.
 The Yukigassen competition in Vardø is unique in Norway.

 Vardøhus Festning is home to two rowan trees that are diligently nurtured and warmed in winter since they cannot normally survive in Vardø's climate, north of the Arctic tree line.
 Seven trees were planted in 1960; the one that survived managed to blossom twice, in 1974 and 1981.
 It finally succumbed to the cold in 2002, but two new saplings have been planted in its place.

 In the summer of 2012, Vardø hosted the urban art event Komafest, where 12 international artists painted tens of the town's abandoned houses in a three-week period.

 River fishing

 Fishing permits (for salmon fishing) are sold for use on specific rivers, including Komag-elva.

-Globus II Radar
+GLOBUS Radar

-Since 1998, the town has housed a radar installation called Globus II.
-Its official purpose is the tracking of space junk, but due to the site's proximity to Russia and an alleged connection between the Globus II system and US anti-missile systems, the site has been the basis for heated controversy in diplomatic and intelligence circles.
+Since 1998, the town has housed radar installations called GLOBUS I, II and III.
+Its official purpose is the tracking of space junk, but due to the site's proximity to Russia and an alleged connection between the GLOBUS system and US anti-missile systems, the site has been the basis for heated controversy in diplomatic and intelligence circles.
 In March 2017 and again in February 2018 Russia executed mock air strikes aimed at Vardø, presumably because of the radar site.
 Both times military aircraft took off from the Kola Peninsula in attack formations, but stopped short of Norwegian airspace.